"Maybe It's a Piece of Dust"

 Sometime around 2005, I bought my first Thinkpad - second hand because they were pretty expensive machines - from a guy who had bought it overseas.
 I used it everyday as my work/home machine for about three years including travelling all over the world and taking it out on various work sites.

 One day, the left shift key on the worn-smooth keyboard fell off.
 The clip had worked its way lose and the key no longer had a proper detent.
-I thought I had had a pretty good run with the thing, but figured I'd see wha
+I thought I had had a pretty good run with the thing, but figured I'd see what a spare part would cost.
+To my amazement, the machine was still under IBM's global warranty.
+I rang them up on the toll free number, gave them the serial number, and asked if the keyboard was still covered.
+They said the parts were, but not labour, and asked if I would be able to change the keyboard myself.
+About 3 days later a new keyboard was couriered to me.
+I screwed it into place and got another year of use out of it before it just became too slow.

+I guess you payed for it in the price back then, but that is how you do customer service.

 Honestly, it's kind of amazing how quickly it was picked up by all different web sites and blogs!
 I've probably read 5 different discussions on the original article already this morning.